StudyFrenchSpanish

 3. 3.
 JMI (Faculty of Humanities and Languages)

 4. 4.
-Korean Education in Manipur University
+Korean Education at Manipur University

 5. 5.
 Bengaluru Central University (Centre for Global Studies)